RSDKModding/RSDK-Modding-Wiki/docs/RSDKv3/Functions/Animations-Sprites/LoadAnimation/README.md

 # LoadAnimation

 ## Description
-Loads an animation for the object to use
+Loads an animation for the object to use.

 ## Parameters
 - `Path`
-The file path to load the animation from, relative to `Data/Animations/`
+The file path to load the animation from, relative to `Data/Animations/`.

 ## Return Value
 None.